Nuremberg-c/Parser/README.md

 # Parser
-This repository finds all the news from the site habr.com
+In this repository you can find all the links to news from the site habr.com